Psychology

 Credits 1.0

 This course introduces the student to the basic guidelines for the correct usage of the APA style in writing.
-The course provides a comprehensive overview of the publication manual of the American Psychological Association seventh edition.
+The course provides a comprehensive overview of the Publication Manual of the American Psychological Association, Seventh Edition.
 Throughout the quarter, participants in this course will increase their familiarity with the APA style guidelines through an in-depth examination of each chapter of the manual.

 PSYCG 1509: Fundamentals of Graduate Level Writing